ThabangMolemane/DataMasters-TUT21-/README.md

 •	Performance Prediction: A Linear Regression model predicts future quiz scores based on previous attempts.
 •	Softbot: A virtual assistant that guides students through quizzes, provides feedback, and offers study suggestions.

+#### Run the web application using the following command on the terminals
+  python app.py

 Technology Stack

 •	Frontend: